pal-robotics/advanced_grasping_tutorials/README.md

 # PAL Advanced Grasping Tutorial

 This package contains a tutorial for the Advanced Grasping package from PAL Robotics.
 This package consists of a framework that simplifies the grasping capabilities of TIAGo and TIAGo++.
-In this tutorial it is explained which customization options are available for Advanced Grasping in order to adapt the framework to specific applications.
+In this tutorial, it is explained which customization options are available for Advanced Grasping in order to adapt the framework to specific applications.
 The following tasks will be covered:

 * Create a new behavior tree node
 * Change a behavior tree node within a behaviortree